 Most of us have experienced heartbreaks and because of this, we commonly regard ourselves as “damaged goods” or “having baggage”, believing we are not worthy of love or don’t deserve happiness.
-Well, my depression would probably try to convince me the same.
-But that negative d*ck can shut up now.
+Well, my depression would probably try to convince me of the same.

 If you ever think that way, you’re wrong and your depression is definitely wrong.
 Yes, you have loved, and maybe you have been damaged but it doesn’t mean you’re in any way lessened.
 You’re only more with all the courage embedded in you and you should be proud of yourself.